 Please reach us at info@acesdv.org if you cannot find an answer to your question.

 According to RAINN, DNA evidence from a sexual assault can be collected from your body, clothing, or belongings.
-A forensic exam, or "rape kit," preserves evidence and offers medical care.
+A forensic exam, or "rape kit," may preserve evidence and offers medical care.

-According to End The Backlog, a forensic exam preserves evidence in a sexual assault evidence collection kit, often called a rape kit.
-If the survivor reports the assault, the evidence can be a powerful tool in bringing the perpetrator to justice.
+According to End The Backlog, a forensic exam may preserve evidence in a sexual assault evidence collection kit, often called a rape kit.
+If the survivor reports the assault, the potential evidence can be a powerful tool in bringing the perpetrator to justice.

 Every 68 seconds, someone is sexually assaulted in the United States.
 In the aftermath of a sexual assault, a survivor may choose to undergo a forensic medical examination to collect any evidence left behind in the assault.

-A doctor or nurse will conduct the four-to-six-hour examination, and
+A doctor or nurse will conduct the four-to-six-hour examination.

 The exam typically takes four to six hours, depending on the survivor's needs and circumstances.
 It is performed by specially trained professionals called Sexual Assault Forensic Examiners (SAFEs) or Sexual Assault Nurse Examiners (SANEs).
 These experts are trained to conduct the exam with sensitivity and dignity,